tedsecretsource/sound-recorder/NOTES.md

 - delete the `useGetUserMedia` hook

 Also, as DOMException is no longer a possibility, we can delete the test for that type from `recorderRenderer`.
 Likewise, in the default `else`, we can display a more realistic message, like, "You need to allow use of your microphone to use this tool" rather than displaying a button.

+In useMediaRecorder, we can also remove the optional stream and props parames and interface definition.

 And one last thing… The documentation in useMediaRecorder needs to be updated. `stream` is no longer required. `stream` is included in the return value.